Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Left to right: Older Women with Breast Cancer team members, Gregory Goreczny, PhD; Haley Gagnon, BS; Rachel Freedman, MD, MPH; Ruth Lederman, MPH; and Adriana Perilla Glen, MBA
+Left to right: Program for Older Adults with Breast Cancer team members, Gregory Goreczny, PhD; Haley Gagnon, BS; Rachel Freedman, MD, MPH; Ruth Lederman, MPH; and Adriana Perilla Glen, MBA

 There are additional tools and resources patients and caregivers can explore on their own, which are related to considerations for older adults:

-to help guide women through many situations and decisions.
+to help guide patients and their loved ones through many situations and decisions.
 Throughout your journey, you will receive education and support from expert clinicians, other professionals, and your fellow patients.

 We offer patient- and family-centered care, which means that you and your loved ones are the focus of our attention.
 Your health care team will take the time to listen, understand your needs and preferences, and help give you a better sense of control